 What is a 'ghost net'?

 Ghost nets are fishing nets that have been lost at sea, abandoned or discarded when they have become damaged.
 Along with sharks, turtles and other marine life, hard and soft coral reefs are also damaged by discarded entangled nets.
 Ghost nets are part of a larger problem that adds thousands of tonnes of plastic to the marine environment every year.
 These nets continue to float with the ocean currents, entangling marine wildlife and invisibly and silently killing - hence the term 'ghost' net.

-Photo: Erub Arts, Darnley Island, Torres Strait
+Photo: Erub Arts, Erub, Torres Strait